 On the eve of the Great War, Cardiff’s trade in coal was at record levels of 10.5m tonnes per annum; there were more than 100 coal exporting businesses and around seventy firms managing over 300 ships.
 Losses over the course of the war - principally from German U Boat attacks - saw more than 200 of these ships sunk.
 The sinkings took place not only around the coast of Wales and the British Isles but also in the Mediterranean and off Norway.
 Cargoes included, wheat, sugar, iron ore,steel, oil military/government stores and, not surprisingly, coal.

 At the beginning of the U Boat campaign warning was usually given to enable the crew of the ship under attack to take to the lifeboats but in February 1917 the Germans declared “unrestricted submarine warfare” and vessels were torpedoed or fired on without warning resulting in 124 British vessels lost in 1917 alone.

 Tragically there was great loss of life among the crews of these ships.
-We list those that seemed to have Cardiff families separately from the rest - the total of lives that we have identified as being lost was over 1200.
-Many have only the sea as a resting place, and these are commemorated at the Merchant Seafarers Memorial in Cardiff Bay as well as at the Tower Hill Memorial in London and the Bombay 1914-1918 Memorial Mumbai
+We list those that seemed to have Cardiff families or were in lodgings in Tiger Bay separately from the rest - the total of lives that we have identified as being lost was over 1500.
+They have only the sea as a resting place, and these are commemorated at the Merchant Seafarers Memorial in Cardiff Bay as well as at the Tower Hill Memorial in London and the Bombay 1914-1918 Memorial Mumbai

 We acknowledge the following sources used in compiling these lists: